noxxxxxious/cientos/docs/guide/abstractions/use-environment.md

 # UseEnvironment <Badge type="warning" text="^1.7.0" />

-`useEnvironment` composable that automatically sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`.
+`useEnvironment` composable automatically sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`.

 It uses the [CubeTextureLoader](https://threejs.org/docs/#api/en/loaders/CubeTextureLoader) to load the cubemap